Lightning-Universe/lightning-transformers/docs/source/tasks/nlp/text_classification.rst

 The Task
 ^^^^^^^^
 The Text Classification Task fine-tunes the model to predict probabilities across a set of labels given input text.
+The task supports both binary and multi-class/multi-label classification.

 Datasets
 ^^^^^^^^